Diet and the Gut

 Gut inflammation appears to increase the permeability (leakiness) of the gut.
 This inflammation has been found in both children with type 1 diabetes and in animal models of diabetes such as non-obese diabetic (NOD) mice, and its source is unknown.
 A leaky gut can allow the entrance of certain proteins such as are found in wheat or cow's milk, leading to inflammation and autoimmunity.
 Exposure to these foods alone, however, is not likely the cause of type 1 diabetes without underlying changes in the gut immune system and a leaky gut (Vaarala 2008).
 Other environmental factors may also contribute to a leaky gut, e.g., vitamin D deficiency (Villa et al. 2016), or environmental chemicals (see the section The Gut and Environmental Chemicals below).
 A leaky gut can also allow the entrance of bacteria or toxic chemicals into the body, which may trigger autoimmunity (Mu et al. 2017).

 There is some discussion as to whether a leaky gut leads to diabetes, or if diabetes leads to a leaky gut.
 Either way, a leaky gut appears to be involved in type 1 diabetes (Li and Atkinson, 2015).
 Newer research, however, finds that microbes associated with proteins involved in intestinal inflammation and a compromised gut barrier can be found in people at high risk of type 1 even before diagnosis and also in new onset patients (Gavin et al. 2018), implying that the changes to the gut come before the diabetes.
+A Finnish study found that gut inflammation was linked to islet autoimmunity, which shows up before type 1, and that fat intake increased it while fiber intake lowered it (Salo et al. 2024).
 In animals, increased gut permeability can activate of immune system changes in the intestine, including the immune cells that target the islets and beta cells, and lead to autoimmune diabetes (Sorini et al. 2019).

 Janet developed type 1 diabetes over 20 years ago at age 14.
 She has often suffered from a leaky gut, and couldn't tolerate formula as a baby.
 She also lived in the shadow of a chemical plant that emitted dioxin.